Roland keytars: AX-7

 The Roland AX-7 was manufactured from 2001 to 2007.
 This modern instrument contains many more advanced features than early keytars such as its predecessor, the Roland AX-1, and the Yamaha SHS-10.
 It runs on 6 AA batteries or an external power source.
 It has 45 velocity sensitive keys (without aftertouch), and a 3-character LED display.
 Several features aimed towards stage performance are present, such as a pitch bend ribbon, touchpad-like expression bar, sustain switch, and volume control knob, all on the upper neck of the instrument.
 There is also a proprietary "D-Beam" interface, made up of infrared sensors that detect nearby motion.

 In 2007 the Roland AX-7 was discontinued and was succeeded by the AX-Synth in 2009, followed by the AX-Edge in 2018.

 MIDI functionality

 This instrument functions as a MIDI controller; it produces MIDI messages that are sent to an external synthesizer or sound module.
 (Thus it produces no sound on its own.)
 It is fully compatible with General MIDI, General MIDI Level 2, and Roland's own GS MIDI implementation.
 It has both MIDI in and out ports, and can store up to 128 patches.

 AX-Synth

 The Roland AX-Synth was released in late August 2009.
 This modernized instrument builds on the features of its predecessor, the Roland AX-7.
 The most notable change is the addition of an internal synthesizer.
 A UV Black-colored "premium" model called "Black Sparkle" was released in September 2010.
 The AX-Synth has now been discontinued.

-AX-9
+AX-09 Lucina

-The Roland Lucina AX-09 was released sometime in the 2010s.
+The Roland Lucina was released in March 2010.